 Qt features multiple technologies for creating user interfaces.
 While it is possible to mix and match these different technologies as needed, one approach is often better suitable for a certain type of user interface than the others.
-Qt Creator is a good example of an application that mixes different user interface technologies.
-In fact, it uses all of the three different approaches described below.
-Qt Creator uses the traditional Qt Widgets such as menus and dialogs as a basis of the user interface, Qt Quick amongst others for the welcome screen, and Qt WebKit for presenting the Qt reference documentation.
+Qt Creator is a good example of an application that combines traditional Qt Widgets with Qt Quick.
+Widgets form the basis of the user interface, whereas Qt Quick is used to implement the Welcome mode, for example.
 The following sections provide brief introductions to the available technologies for creating user interfaces, and a comparison table to help choosing the best suitable technology.

 QML allows developers to build user interfaces in a declarative way.
 User interfaces specifically benefit from the simplicity of compounding QML objects and configuring them using property bindings.

 Qt Quick is a module which supplies QML types for creating user interfaces such as a visual canvas with its own coordinate system and rendering engine.
 Animation and transition effects are a first class concept in Qt Quick and visual effects can be supplemented through specialized components for particle and shader effects.